-After an accident, auto insurance policyholders can file a claim to their insurance company to request compensation for damage.
-Filing a claim is beneficial when the out-of-pocket cost of damage exceeds your policy's deductible and can help pay for property damage, medical expenses, loss of salary due to missed work and even legal fees, depending on your coverage.
+After an accident, auto insurance policyholders can file a claim to request compensation for damage.
+Filing a claim is beneficial when your out-of-pocket cost exceeds the policy's deductible and can help pay for property damage, medical expenses, loss of salary due to missed work and even legal fees, depending on your coverage.
 You should always read your policy or contact your insurance agent or provider to understand exactly what's covered under your plan.

 What is a car insurance claim?